ghc/ghc/docs/users_guide/debugging.rst

     Suppress the printing of module qualification prefixes.
 This is the ``Data.List`` in ``Data.List.length``.

+.. ghc-flag:: -dsuppress-timestamps
+    :shortdesc: Suppress timestamps in dumps
+    :type: dynamic

+    Suppress the printing of timestamps.
+    This makes it easier to diff dumps.

 .. ghc-flag:: -dsuppress-type-signatures
     :shortdesc: Suppress type signatures